addictedtocode/gaming_ip_list/README.md

 6. The IP column is then extracted from the sorted table, the row header is removed, which yields the *blocklist_ip4_cidr* file.
 7. After each of the duplicate/subnet lines have been removed, the table is resorted based on the original row numbers to achive the original order minus the duplicate/subnet lines.
 The row number column is then removed, yielding the final *blocklist_ip4_stats* file.

+## Accuracy
+Blocking corporate registered IP blocks is a rather blunt tool.
+The blast radius is obviously rather large, but hosts within pertinent proximity are acceptable collateral damage.
+For instance, blocking all Valve ip addresses surely prevents reading the "Jobs" page at valvesoftware.com, but this is acceptable given my current goal.
+On the upside, this strategy has zero chance of accidentally blocking access to school sites, wikipedia, weather.gov, and other completely unrelated sites.

 ## Summary Statistics
 Here are summary statistics of the initial ip4 list derived from *blocklist_ip4_stats*.
 This is only for conceptual information.
 I do not intend to update this regularly, but I will likely update it if the corporation list changes.
 ```